theKashey/resolveQuire/README.md

 * overrideEntryPoint - to override entry point

 #Entry point
-how you normaly use proxyquire?
+how you normally use proxyquire?
 ```javascript
 import proxyquire from 'proxyquire'
 ```